Exhibit: Total uncertainty and your MVP

 TL:DR Managerial thinking will sink your ship

 Uniformity, predictability and low failure rates exist for a commercial airline pilot flying a 747 from NY to LA in 2026.
 In 1804, Lewis & Clark’s expedition across the Louisiana Purchase to map a direct commerce route to the Pacific Ocean was totally uncertain.
-The the destination was known, but there were no roads, no maps, and no Walmart stores along the way.
-Your startup is much more like one than the other.
+The destination was known, but there were no roads, no maps, and no Walmart stores along the way.
+They had $2,500 in funding plus canoes, hunting gear, telescopes and compasses.
+A startup is much more like one than the other.

 Applying the “best practices” of an established company doesn’t work

-Many MVP planning mistakes originate from using with traditional managerial goal-setting and defined outcomes — the practices frequently taught to MBA students.
+Many MVP planning mistakes originate from using well-tested managerial methods for periodic goal-setting and defined outcomes — the same practices frequently taught to MBA students.
 The difference between your startup and an existing company is that corporate managers seek incremental progress on the mechanisms around a proven business.
 They calibrate and predict outcomes using past performance data,; they exist in a world with budget funding requests and approved hiring plans.
-Conversely, startup reality is total uncertainty and an unproven business model.
+Conversely, startup reality faces total uncertainty and an unproven business model.
 Even large amounts of capital and resources can’t predict or manufacture innovation success.
-The “wilderness terrain and unforeseen obstacles” are frustratingly untamed by logical, predictive planning.
+The “wilderness terrain and unforeseen obstacles” are frustratingly untamed by logical, predictive planning practiced at established companies..

-Borrowed advice from successful entrepreneurs creates an inflated sense of inevitable success.
-They espouse that launching with an “ugly interface” (following the Reid Hoffman advice), will have smartly saved time and resources while getting to market faster.
-The riddle here is that the founder rarely places equal value on the founders who FAILED applying the exact same approach.
+Borrowed advice from successful entrepreneurs can create a optimistic believe in an inevitable success.
+On tech podcasts and in mentoring sessions, the expert entrepreneur may espouse that launching with an “ugly interface” will have saved time and resources while getting to market faster (famous Reid Hoffman advice.)
+The riddle here is that the founder rarely places equal value on the founders who FAILED by applying the exact same approach.
 Survivor bias has distorted the picture and oversimplified the context.
-Add to this, founders have limited time and resources – so advice that offers a perceived shortcut garners attention.
+Add to this, founders are attracted to advice that preserves their limited time and resources — any advice that sounds like a “smart hack” is alluring.

 Always avoiding failure is a founder bug, not a feature

-The truth is that most startups will fail, and founders avoiding it at all costs, they burn valuable time and money.
-Pursuing the truthful answer to your idea/company/hypothesis does not come instinctively to high achieving founders have ALWAYS avoided and feared the shame of failure.
-They took the risk of founding a startup because they believe that their solution is the “right answer” to a big problem.
-As covered in our Customer Discovery posts (HERE), bold founders to understand the landscape (i.e., job duties, priorities, unspoken beliefs) from the perspective of the paying customer and end user.
-Too often, new founders are backing into that understanding from a pre-determined solution they plan to build.
+The truth is that most startups will fail.
+For the founders avoiding it at all costs, they burn valuable time and money.
+Their personal opportunity cost can be high.
+Pursuing the truthful answer to the viability of your idea/company/hypothesis does not come instinctively to high achieving founders who have deftly avoided feeling the shame of a clear failure.
+They were probably great students and good employees.
+Now, they are founding a startup because believe that their solution is the “right answer” to a big problem.
+As covered in our Customer Discovery posts (1, 2), bold founders seek to understand the landscape (i.e., job duties, priorities, unspoken beliefs) through the lens of the paying customer and end user.
+Too often, founders (especially technical ones) are backing into that understanding from their own pre-determined solution.

 Are you getting sideways with your MVP?

-Yoko and I spoke with a smart, energetic founder who launched his consumer mental health app four weeks prior.
-He recruited 7 beta users who had expressed interest from his social media post.
-The founder showed us his dashboard of all the “right” metrics he was tracking for a mobile app — downloads, and active usage (daily, weekly, monthly).
-He asked us what patterns he should be looking for and how to grow his user base.
-Also, he was concerned that they were using the app “the wrong way” by only tracking their heart rate variability (HRV) rates.
+Yoko and I spoke with a smart, energetic founder who had launched his consumer mental health app four weeks prior.
+He recruited seven beta users who expressed interest after his social media post.
+The founder showed us his dashboard of all the “right” metrics he was tracking for a mobile app — # of downloads and active usage (daily, weekly, monthly.)
+He asked us what patterns or other metrics he should be looking for and how to grow his user base.
+Also, he expressed concern that the users were using the app “the wrong way” by only tracking their heart rate variability (HRV) rates.
 He had expected them to adhere to his relaxation breathing activities.

-First, he misunderstood that dashboards and metrics are ideal for established apps with a high volume of users, known/common user types, looking for long term pattern shifts and incremental change.
-Also, he overlooked the opportunity to dig into the one thing that was working — HRV tracking.
+First, we believe he misunderstood that those dashboards and metrics are informative only for established apps with a high number of users, established customer segments,, and years of past data on churn and paid conversion rates.
+These enterprises use such dashboards to identify pattern shifts and find opportunities for incremental change.
+Also, we believe this founder overlooked an opportunity to dig into the thing that was working — HRV tracking.
 His plan was to wait 30 days and see who renewed their subscription.

 We recommended that he speak to his seven users directly, without delay.
 We encouraged him to get curious about why they liked the HRV tracking and seek to understand what they valued (and didn’t.)
-Waiting for “enough data” was pointless right now.
-He needed to look for 'glimmers of hope’ instead of steady and linear growth.
+Waiting for “enough data” was pointless right now because it just ran down his runway.
+He needed to look for 'glimmers of hope’ and insights instead of steady and linear growth.

 TL:DR Most experienced entrepreneurs can’t tell you what they know